kshrubb/Clipper/README.md

 # Clipper v1.1
 I format your clips and automatically create a discussion thread for you!
 Created by kshrubb#5938!

-Required Software: You will need Python 3.8 and Py-Cord 2.0.0b7.
+Required Software: You will need Python 3.8, Python-DotEnv and Py-Cord 2.0.0b7.

 Installation: